kx233333/Burst-logisitic/dataset/README.md

 Obtained from [Detecting outliers in a univariate time series dataset using unsupervised combined statistical methods: A case study on surface water temperature. *Ecological Informatics*](https://github.com/AtmosferaUSM/mukahead_ML_water-temperature_outlier_detection/tree/main/data)

 We multiplied and divided the data since the original data is small.
+This dataset is ued for the Temperature Bursts tests.